widmogrod/mkunion/x/schema/README.md

 - [x] Rename `schema.As` to `schema.AsDefault` and make `schema.As` as variant that returns false, if type is not supported

 ### V0.6.x
+- [x] Support serialization of `schema.Marchaler` to `schema.Unmarshaller`, that can dramatically improve performance in some cases.

+### V0.7.x
 - [ ] `schema.ToGo` can deduce nested types, for fields in struct that have type information
-- [ ] Support serialization of schema.Schema to schema.Schema
+- [ ] Generator of custom `ser-deser` that improve performance and developer experiences for free

-### V0.7.x
+### V0.8.x
 - [ ] Support json tags in golang to map field names to schema
 - [ ] Add cata, ana, and hylo morphisms
 - [ ] Open `goConfigFunc` to allow customizing how golang types are converted to schema, passed from external code.